-Soy benefitsSoy has been a main food in Asian countries for many years.
+Soybeans have been a main food in Asian countries for many years.
 This is because they are very nutritious: they contain about 36% protein, 18% fat, 30% carbohydrates, isoflavones and a lot of minerals and vitamins.
-All eight essentials amino acids are present in the soybean, which makes the soybean protein a complete protein.
+All eight essentials amino acids are present, making the soybean protein a complete protein.

 This explains why the menopause symptoms, hot flushes, osteoporosis and cancers are less frequent in Aziatic countries.
 Arjmandi BH demonstrated with rats that soy protein can prevent osteoporosis in situations with ovarian hormone deficiency (such as during menopause).
 The soy proteins used in this test contained natural soy isoflavones.